AET-DevOps26/team-efficiency-o-ubahn/problem-statement.md

 A user with a nut allergy sets it in their profile.
 Every generated recipe automatically excludes nuts — no manual checking required.

 **Scenario 3 — New User**
 A student adds eggs, cheese, and leftover pasta to their inventory.
-FridgeAI generates two recipes, and they save their favourite to revisit later.
+FridgeAI generates a recipe from them — regenerating on demand until one appeals — and the student saves it as a favourite to revisit later.

 **Scenario 4 — Expiry Alerts**
 The app highlights ingredients close to expiry on the dashboard and prioritises them when generating the next recipe suggestion.